rya-sge/access-denied/_posts/2023-09-01-learn-crypto-blockchain.md

 **Description:**

 *In this four-part series, we dive into digital assets.
-We start with the basics of blockchain and work our way up to decentralized finance  (DeFi).*
+We start with the basics of blockchain and work our way up to decentralized finance  (DeFi).* The course is divided in three parts:

-- Part 1: Blockchain Basics
+- *Part 1: Blockchain Basics*
-- Part 2: Digital Assets and Protocols
+- *Part 2: Digital Assets and Protocols*
-- Part 3: The Crypto Capital Markets
+- *Part 3: The Crypto Capital Markets*

 [**Tokenization Online Course** [dgishares]](https://digishares.io/tokenization-online-course)